Asieduwaa/ubiquitous-tribble/README.md

 # ubiquitous-tribble
-##editing the file
+## Editing the file
-#its a markdown file in this repository
+Its a markdown file in this repository